nevilparmar11/Project-Management-System/README.md

 | Web Deployment Server | Netlify     |
 | Designing Tool | Adobe XD CC     |

+# Actual Project
+- This repository only contains the code of static realeases of the project.
+- The actual source code is in [this repository.](https://github.com/nevilparmar11/Project-Management-System-Server-Client-)

 # Version 1
 - [Version 1](https://project-management-system.netlify.app/version1) of the website is now live.
 - It is the skeleton of the site.